Sirat-chauhan/meet-ai/README.md

 3. Start interview and ask a follow-up
 4. If responses feel dynamic/contextual, OpenAI mode is active

+## Performance notes
+- Chat over WebSocket sends only the most recent context (last ~16 messages) to keep responses fast.
+- Transcript embeddings are computed in a background task so saving a transcript line stays fast.

 ## Current limitation
 - The AI icon/tile in Jitsi is simulated via in-page/hidden client behavior.
 - A fully independent media-stream bot participant in Jitsi requires self-hosted Jitsi bot infrastructure.